 By now you have hopefully done a safe domain name search and avoided Mistake #1.
 Now you’re ready to purchase at a domain registrar’s site.
 So head on over to any registrar you like (even that one that I would prefer you not choose).

-At this point, because you’re a serious buyer, just about any registrar will do (kinda… I’ll make a few suggestions in a bit… just hang in there and keep reading).
+At this point, because you’re a serious buyer, just about any registrar will do (kinda… I’ll share my top pick in a bit… just hang in there and keep reading).

 No matter your registrar choice, there will eventually be a step in the purchase process that asks you if you’d like to add-on Domain Privacy or ID Privacy or something similarly titled.
 Just say yes, check the box, whatever, just please…